ternjs/tern/README.md

  1. Clone this repository somewhere.
 Do `npm install` to get the dependencies.

- 1. Somehow make `bin/tern` visible in your path.
-You'll probably want to symlink it into your `~/bin` directory.

  1. Make Emacs aware of `emacs/tern.el`.
 For example by adding this to your `.emacs` file: